FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 ---
 layout: blog-post
-title: Setting up single sign-on with FusionAuth
+title: Setting up single sign-on (SSO) with FusionAuth
 description: Who are the players you'll need to work with to make an outsourced auth implementation successful?
 image: blogs/team-buy-in-outsource-auth/outsourcing-auth-how-to-get-buy-in-from-your-team-header-image.png
 author: Dan Moore